 Don’t get me wrong though.
 Your storefront doesn’t necessarily have to be a website.
 It just so happens that Sellfy allows you to alternatively set up a storefront on third-party platforms like social media.
 The trick here is to simply embed a buy button for your items and voila!

-When it comes to payments, Sellfy integrates processors to handle online transactions.
+When it comes to payments, Sellfy integrates processors to handle online transactions and instant payouts.
 But, that’s not all.
 The platform goes ahead and supports several other integrations, 750 of which are facilitated by the link it shared with Zapier.

 Now, if you’ve heard about Sellfy’s marketplace, you might be wondering why we are yet to talk about it.
 Well, the truth of the matter is, there’s actually nothing to talk about.
 Sellfy scrapped its marketplace back in 2017 to focus entirely on supporting individual stores.